MarEcosystemApproaches/marea/README.md

 <!--
 README.md is generated from README.Rmd.
 Please edit that file.
+Build with:
-Build with -->
+-->
 <!--
 which builds the .html that can be viewed locally (but isn't pushed to GitHub;